 Work Accidents are the second most common type of personal injury claims in the UK.
-All UK employers have the responsibility to keep employer liability insurance, which protects them to compensate employees for injuries and losses, if they have failed to fulfil their responsibilities.
+All UK employers have the responsibility to keep employer liability insurance, which protects them to compensate employees for injuries and losses if they have failed to fulfill their responsibilities.
 This means that the employer’s insurer takes responsibility to compensate a worker if a worker suffers an injury due to:

 - Defective or dangerous machinery, tools or equipment